How did you get into kitchen design?

 What project are you most proud of?

-I’m proud of every project, but a recent highlight is ‘Footprint’- we had 18 months of meetings before installation, the room itself was 7m x 7m so scale and detail were really important to ensure the kitchen really sang as the heart of the home.
+I’m proud of every project, but a recent highlight is the In-frame kitchen we completed in North Co.
+Dublin.
+We had 18 months of meetings before installation, the room itself was 7m x 7m so scale and detail were really important to ensure the kitchen really sang as the heart of the home.
 Even the dining table was designed and created by our team.

 What project did you struggle most with, why?